Transition and recovery of the health system post earthquake, Nepal

 Over 21,000 people were injured in the April and May 2015 earthquakes

-We will be supporting rehabilitation of 1,200 people
+We are supporting rehabilitation of 1,200 people